Mpinaz/Thesis/README.md

 We note that the maximum magnitude value is 3.1, while the mean magnitude is 1.

 In order to train a model to classify events as Pre or Post eruption, we first need to label them correctly by separating them according to their date.
+First of all we distingish three labels for all evnets, Quiet/ Unrest and Eruption, these phases resemble the state of the volcano, with the unrest phase having similar events to the Eruption phase.

 The catalog also includes a Phase Data section, indicating which station recorded which event.